Bastlifa/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model.
+A representation of the html elements on the page.

 2. What is an event?

+Something which the DOM can listen for and react to.

 3. What is an event listener?

+An object that handles an event on a target object

 4. Why would we convert a NodeList into an Array?

+To utilize array methods other than .forEach (which is available to the Nodelist)

 5. What is a component?

+A component is a building block which brings together html, css, and js for reuse on a web page.

 ### Git Set up